dangoor/rpc/README.md

 The main _@wranggle/rpc_ package ships with:

 * BrowserExtensionTransport: messaging over chrome.runtime or chrome.tabs.
-(Chromium browser extensions)
 * ElectronTransport: messaging over the Electron.js ipc system.
 * LocalObserverTransport: messaging over a shared EventEmitter.
 (When both WranggleRpc endpoints are in the same window/process.)
 * PostMessageTransport: messaging over window.postMessage.
 (When communicating across browser windows/iframes.)